 In March 2020 as the COVID-19 epidemic gripped the country, an unknown mattress company based out of Maharashtra released an advert in one of the local newspapers.
 The advert claimed that the company’s mattress was capable of killing viruses and bacteria, including the deadly SARS-CoV-2 which is responsible for the COVID-19 epidemic.
-The proposition was simple; in a few thousand bucks, you could sleep in a protective bed that helped you become healthier
+The proposition was simple; For a few thousand bucks, you could sleep in a protective bed that helped you become healthier

 Ordinarily, the advert would have been ignored, like so many claims that proliferate on the web.
 But these were unique times, and to have a company trying to profit from the calamity created a furore.
-People started sharing the screenshot of the advert on their social media accounts like Twitter & Facebook.
+People started sharing screenshots of the advert on their social media accounts like Twitter & Facebook.
 Many tweets also called for action against the company and brought the claim to the authorities’ attention.
-In a little more than a few days, the police got involved, FIR was filed against the owners, and the advert was withdrawn.
+In a little more than a few days, the police got involved, an FIR was filed against the owners, and the advert was withdrawn.

 The Arihant Mattress story is a vivid example of the changing times we live in.
 People, or rather customers are not only aware and informed, but they are also empowered and can make a brand pay the price for its follies, be it significant, medium or trivial.